 Estimated Cost: £87,500 based on a 25% deposit on a property worth £350,000

 Investment Property Stamp Duty

 Stamp duty costs an extra 3% for residential property investments and must be paid at the time of completion.
-There are handy stamp duty calculators that tell you how much extra you need to pay on buy-to-let properties.
+Use this handy stamp duty calculator that tell you how much extra you need to pay on buy-to-let properties.